Projects

 CRIMSON: Critical Maritime Routes

-CRIMSON is a EU overarching project that coordinates and connects all Critical Maritime Routes (CMR) components.
+CRIMSON was a EU overarching project that coordinated and connected all Critical Maritime Routes (CMR) components.

-In collaboration with the European Union, RUSI Europe’s CRIMSON project aims to promote regional and trans-regional cooperation to overcome the fragmented approach that arises from different levels of capacity and interest among littoral states; contributing to creating trans-regional synergies and increase maritime security and safety of critical maritime routes.
-The project focuses on two main regions (the Wider Indian Ocean and the Gulf of Guinea).
+In collaboration with the European Union, RUSI Europe’s CRIMSON project aimed to promote regional and trans-regional cooperation to overcome the fragmented approach that arises from different levels of capacity and interest among littoral states; contributing to creating trans-regional synergies and increase maritime security and safety of critical maritime routes.
+The project focused on two main regions (the Wider Indian Ocean and the Gulf of Guinea).

 In addition to monitoring and evaluation (M&E) activities, CRIMSON works to enhance the visibility of Critical Maritime Routes (CMR) components, highlighting their impact on the ground.
 To achieve this goal, CRIMSON has developed a range of products, including a new CMR website, a CMR video, short animated films and a CMR dashboard.

-The project also has an ‘expert analysis’ role and provides analytical inputs to the CMR programme.
-As such, CRIMSON produces briefs and analysis on emerging trends, threats and policy shifts in key areas along the critical maritime routes.
+The project also had an ‘expert analysis’ role and provides analytical inputs to the CMR programme.
+As such, CRIMSON produced briefs and analysis on emerging trends, threats and policy shifts in key areas along the critical maritime routes.

 Project phases